 Store a jar of Popping Corn Kernels in your pantry so that you can make ‘Popcorn’ any time.
-Heat 1 tablespoon Oil in a saucepan and 1/4 cup Popping Corn.
+Heat 1 tablespoon Oil and 1/4 cup Popping Corn in a saucepan.
 Don’t you dare add any more!
 This amount will give you more than you can enjoy with your friend.
 Season as you like.
 I have listed my suggestions below.
 The above photo is Butter & Curry Flavour.
-I added some Garlic Powder as well.
 Popcorn is easy and cheap, but, above all, it’s fun to make.

 1/4 cup (60g) Popping Corn Kernels